 (PhD, Harvard, 1978) Bernard E. and Ellen C. Sunny Distinguished Service Professor of Anthropology and of Social Sciences in the College

 Kolata Leads ongoing interdisciplinary research projects studying human-environment interactions over the past 3000 years in the Lake Titicaca basin of Bolivia, on the north coast of Peru and most recently in Thailand and Cambodia.
 His recent research interests include comparative work on agroecological systems, human-environment interactions, the human dimension of global change, agricultural and rural development, and archaeology and ethnohistory, particularly in the Andean region.
-For an update on the research in Cambodia see the project description on the Center for International Social Science Research (CISSR) website.
+For an update on the research in Cambodia see the Cambodia Project Research Webpage.

 Office: Haskell 135